Posted on 4 June 2025

 Enhances Inventory Management Efficiency

-The template accounts for both beginning and ending inventory levels, enabling businesses to track stock turnover and identify slow-moving or obsolete inventory.
+The COGS template in Google Sheets accounts for both beginning and ending inventory levels, enabling businesses to track stock turnover and identify slow-moving or obsolete inventory.
 This leads to better purchasing decisions, reduced carrying costs, and improved cash flow management.

 Reduces Tax Liability Through Deductions